drummyfish/OpenglSE/readme.txt

 - texture loading from PPM file format
 - interface to modify the texture pixel data
 - 3D mesh loading from OBJ file format
+- mesh and texture saving to OBJ and PPM
 - basic camera handling (with just one function call) implemented
 - simple texturing (one texture coordinate for each vertex)
 - simple texture transparency (each pixel can be either fully transparent or fully visible)